fouric/lightning-cd/README.md

 Lightning is ALPHA, very much buggy and non-feature-complete, and likely to change very quickly.
 With that said, the basic idea (of finding and editing files as quickly as physically possible) will remain the same, and you are encouraged to try it out and give feedback.

-(it was also built for a Dvorak Simplified Keyboard user, so you may have to tweak it if you use QWERTY)
+(it was also built for a Dvorak Simplified Keyboard user, so you may want to tweak it if you use QWERTY)